Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Introduction

 \section{Introduction}

-Let $G$ be a semi-simple algebraic group of inner type over a perfect field $k$ of characteristic $p >3$.
+Let $G$ be a semi-simple algebraic group of inner type over a perfect field $k$ of characteristic $p >3$ (See Remark \ref{rmk:char} for why the assumption $p>3$ is necessary).
 We follow the terminology of SGA3.
 So by definition $G$ is smooth and connected with trivial radical.
-Let $K$ denote an algebraic closure of $k$.
+Note that in SGA3, parabolic subgroups are reduced as schemes.
+Therefore we use the term \textit{parabolic subgroup schemes} to include possibly non-reduced subgroup schemes containing a Borel.
+Let $K$ denote the algebraic closure of $k$.
+For a variety $Y$ over $k$ and an extension $k'\supseteq k$, we write $Y_{k'}$ for $Y \times_{Spec~k} Spec~k'$. \begin{defn} A $G$-variety $\widetilde{X}$ over $k$ is called a \textit{projective pseudo-homogeneous variety} \footnote{The term projective pseudo-homogeneous varieties is coined in this paper to point towards a natural generalization of projective homogeneous varieties.
+It is not to be confused with the definition used in \cite{karpenko_pseudo}} if $\widetilde{X}_K \simeq G_K/\widetilde{P}$ for some parabolic subgroup scheme $\widetilde{P}$ in $G_K$ that is not necessarily reduced. \end{defn}